 I love this type of atmosphere.
 The way it is so busy, seeing people go about their business, people watching, immersing yourself in the general ambiance.
 It’s great!
 And this lived up to its’ every expectation.

 My friends and I took lots of pictures of the people, the buildings, and of course the zebra crossings.
 We had a look around at the many shops and malls and just enjoyed being there.
+We also had the chance to try out some of the best desserts in Tokyo-yum!
 The view reminded me a bit of Piccadilly Circus, with the neon lights and shops.
 We went into Starbucks to get a better view.
 Lots of tourists were in the window taking pictures.
 This was my chance to play the Japanese at their own game- they take enough pictures when they come to England so I did the same when I was over there! 🙂

 Unfortunately we didn’t have long in Japan and so we moved on quite quickly to see some more of the city.
 But when I return, which I most definitely will, I would like to buy a coffee and just sit in this window in Starbucks and watch.
 Watch the people, watch the way of life, just watch.What a great spot for coffee!
 There are so many things to do in Tokyo!
 Tokyo, I will be back…!